ngovind2/WesternCS/CS1037/README.md

 CS1037
 ======
 Assignment submissions written in C++ for Western University's CS 1037 course (Computer Science Fundamentals II).
-Used Visual Studio & Xcode to apply principles of object-oriented programming.
+Used Visual Studio & Xcode to practice principles of object-oriented programming.